Home | Surname List | Bucher / Beecher Research Site

 On the 11th of June, Dr. Samuel R. Bucher, with Miss Katharina E. Illig, both of Schaefferstown."

-[Note: Her surname reported in the newspaper is Illig, not Sheetz, so perhaps this was her second marriage?]
+[Note: Her surname reported in the newspaper is Illig, not Sheetz, so perhaps this was her second marriage?].

-• Census, 1870, Buckeye Township, Stephenson County, Illinois, USA.
-10 Samuel Bucher, physician, 43, was living with wife Catharine, 40; Ida, 14; and Robert, 2.
+4. Census in 1870 in Buckeye Twp., Stephenson, IL.
+11 Samuel Bucher, physician, 43, was living with wife Catharine, 40; Ida, 14; and Robert, 2.
 The parents were born in Pennsylvania, the children in Illinois.
 His home was valued at $8,000 and personal estate $2,000.
 The post office was Lena.

 Dr. Samuel R. Bucher